Communication Academy

 - Storytelling: how can I turn my topic into a story?

-- Style and tone: how do I write in an understandable manner?
+- Style and tone: how do I write in a way that will engage a general audience?

 - Task for module 2: composing a text using the knowledge gained in the course